Opentrons/Protocols/protocols/017860/README.md

 ### Reagents
 * M9 media in 50 mL tubes on slot 8
 * Antibiotics in 15 mL tuberack on slot 9 and 7 and the 15 mL tubes on slot 8.
+* Barcoding dye in the last 15 mL tube, e.g. the 6th 15 mL tube on the tuberack on slot 8 if the maximum number of antibiotics slots are filled.

 ---